Home » business of art, licensing, Written Agreements

 - FLAT FEE ADVANCE: We use $5,000 as our benchmark.
 However, if we are dealing with larger companies for big deals, we’ll go as high as $15,000.
 (We usually put a cap on the number of images provided for a flat fee, to ensure that the client won’t keep asking for an endless supply of new art season after season.
 Another insurance policy…..)

 EXCEPTIONS: There are exceptions to everything in licensing.
-In the case of our t-shirt licensee, Coastal Classics, we provide many new designs each season but don’t charge any advance because our royalty payments from them are high enough to satisfy.
+In the case of a t-shirt licensee, Coastal Classics, we provide many new designs each season but don’t charge any advance because our royalty payments from them are high enough to satisfy.
 We’ve worked with them for four years, and they have a track record that we can count on.

 ANOTHER EXCEPTION: Sometimes a company just won’t pay advances.
 It’s rare for us to move forward with these companies, for the reasons I’ve stated above, but I can name one instance that I made an exception and it’s worked out great.
 Skin-It.com doesn’t do advances with any of their licensors because they’ve been burned on a few, and we decided to do the deal with them anyway, because they are large enough to where they actually feature Drew’s art on national t.v. commercials.
 (One of the commercials was running during Christmas.)